n8mauer/ParetoOptimalAgents/README.md

 **This project was built to change that.**
 The platform brings institutional-grade intelligence to individual investors.
 Instead of reacting to headlines, retail investors gain an adaptive system that learns from macro-events and translates complex signals into coordinated trading insights: reducing noise, improving timing, and restoring confidence in every decision.
 Through a multi-page trading signal platform that includes dynamic pricing based on your preference and visualizations to easily see what will happen with your trade.

+**Experience the live app in action with real-time configurations.**
+The interactive prototype is aviable, where you can configure parameters, generate signals, and visualize results.
+[Launch the ParetoOptimal App](https://paretooptimalagents-e7henrfjxxuiwavegcej57.streamlit.app/)

 ## Agentic System Overview